 An effective partnership with parents and carers can impact greatly on children's emotional wellbeing and attainment.SCARF support for parental engagement

 Our SCARF at Home resources provide family learning opportunities and activities that children and parents/carers can do together to maintain and enhance wellbeing, as well as supporting children's learning in this subject.
 There are SCARF at Home resources for 5 of the 6 SCARF suggested half-termly units.
 View the SCARF at Home resources on the suggested half-termly unit page.
 Activities are tailored to different age groups and reflect the SCARF lesson plans for those ages.

 Your curriculum planning and intent need to show evidence of tailoring content to the specific needs of your children and the wider community.

-A single resource is unlikely to have all the teaching resources that will ensure you meet your school's unique needs and your school may sometimes have specific issues or needs that fall outside the statutory RSHE and standard PSHE curriculum, or that need extra attention.
+A single resource is unlikely to have all the teaching resources that will ensure you meet your school's unique needs and your school may sometimes have specific issues or needs that need extra attention.
 We've created a library of additional, quality-checked resources to save you time.